omwro/Trains/README.md

-#Trains
+# Trains

 This java based project about trains and wagons makes use of the Linked list and Iteration techniques.
+Created to improve our skills.
+Created together with Daan M.